Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

 - **NaiveBayes**
 - to compare their efficacy based on the project's specific needs.

+#### 4.1.2 Model Evaluation
+- **Model Evaluation**: Assessed model performance using accuracy metrics to determine how well each model predicts the target variable.

 - ## Model Performance Scores

 Below is a table summarizing the accuracy scores for each predictive model trained in this project: